Database Migrations

 }

-The up function applies the migration.
+The up function applies to the migration.
 This can be to create new tables, add columns to existing ones - whatever is needed.

 The down function reverses the migration.
 It should restore the database back to how it was prior to the migration.